 Timestep

-This parameter is the time step of the extension.
+This parameter is the time step of the succession extension.
+This value determines how frequently the extension generates output and how frequently regeneration occurs (see Section 1.1).
 Value: integer > 0.
 Units: years.

-Note: When changing the timestep of this extension (e.g., from a 5-year time step to a 1-year time step), you may need to adjust the probability of establishment adjustment factor (ProbEstablishAdjust) to retain the same regeneration rates (see section 2.13 below).
+Note: When you use a 1-year time step, you may need to adjust the probability of establishment adjustment factor to a value less than one (ProbEstablishAdjust) (see section 2.13 below).

 SeedingAlgorithm